-The following steps describes how to upgrade Cisco VIM 3.4.x to Cisco VIM 4.2.3 in an air-gapped mode without using USB:
+The following steps describe how to upgrade Cisco VIM 3.4.x to Cisco VIM 4.4.2 in an air-gapped mode without using USB:

-- 1. Create a file-based image, for example, artifacts-3-6-2.img, for Cisco VIM 3.6.2 as per the steps listed in NFVI Installation File-Based Image using the getartifacts.py from the 3.6.2 release artifacts. - 2.
-Copy the 3.6.2 file-based image to /var/ of the management node running Cisco VIM 3.4.x (x= 4, 5, or 6) from where the upgrade is planned. - Copy the vim_upgrade_orchestrator.py script available in Cisco VIM 3.4.6 artifacts in the /root/ folder, to the management node of the pod running running Cisco VIM 3.4.x (x<=4, 5, or 6). - 4.
-Execute the update from the /root/ location:
+- Create a file-based image, for example, artifacts-3-6-6.img, for Cisco VIM 3.6.6 as per the steps listed in NFVI Installation File-Based Image using the getartifacts.py from the 3.6.6 release artifacts. - 2.
+Copy the 3.6.6 file-based image to /var/ of the management node running Cisco VIM 3.4.x (x= 4, 5, or 6) from where the upgrade is planned. - Copy the vim\upgrade\orchestrator.py script available in Cisco VIM 3.6.6 artifacts to the management node of the pod running running Cisco VIM 3.4.x (x<=4, 5, or 6). - 4.
+Execute the upgrade to from 3.4.x to 3.6.6 from the /root/ location:

-'''

 cd /root/

-chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s start_image_tag -n 3.6.2 [-y]

-Use -y, if you don't want any interactive mode

-start_image_tag value can be: 3.4.x (x<=4 or 5 or 6)

-'''

-- Upgrading Cisco VIM takes more than 6 hours, execute this upgrade in a VNC environment.
-If you do not have a VNC environment, execute the upgrade from KVM console of the management node. - Do not run this command in background or with nohup option, as it results in upgrade failure. - Do not run any other Cisco VIM actions during the upgrade.
-After the upgrade, start using the newly-created directory. - Ensure that, REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 5.
-After the upgrade to Cisco VIM 3.6.2, identify the computes that have active VMs running on them, and plan for its reboot.
-Ensure that the built-in redundancy for controller and storage nodes exists.
-Rebooting these nodes is automated during software upgrade to Cisco VIM 3.6.2.
+- # chmod +x vim\upgrade\orchestrator.py - # ./vim\upgrade\orchestrator.py -f <file\based\image\absolute\path> -s start\image\tag -n 3.6.6 [-y] - # Use -y, if you don't want any interactive mode - # start\image\tag value can be: 3.4.x (x<=4 or 5 or 6) - Upgrading Cisco VIM takes more than 6 hours, execute this upgrade from the KVM console of the management node. - Do not run this command in background or with nohup option, as it results in upgrade failure. - Do not run any other Cisco VIM actions during the upgrade.
+After the upgrade, start using the newly-created directory. - Ensure that, REQUESTS\CA\BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. - After the upgrade to Cisco VIM 3.6.6, identify the computes that have active VMs running on them, and plan for its reboot.
+Rebooting of controller and storage nodes is automated during software upgrade to Cisco VIM 3.6.6.

-The computes that does not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.
+The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.

-- Pod management operation is not allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+- · Pod management operation is not allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
 For more information on recovery, contact Cisco Support.

-To monitor and reboot the compute nodes through ciscovim CLI, refer the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot Status of Cisco VIM Nodes under Managing Power and Reboot.
+To monitor and reboot the compute nodes through ciscovim CLI, refer the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot.
+Status of Cisco VIM Nodes under Managing Power and Reboot.